Tree Fertilization

 Spring fertilizer is used by the tree to promote growth and stimulate flowering.
 Fall tree fertilizer is used by the tree for root health and food storage.
 Both spring and fall are ideal times to fertilize trees.

 Organic tree fertilizers are completely different than chemical tree fertilizers.
-Organic fertilizers are naturally slow release, which means they feed the tree very slowly and organic fertilizers also stimulate beneficial microbial activity in the soils.
-Typically Chemical fertilizers are comprised of fast release nutrients which means the fertilizer is readily available for uptake and use by the tree.
-Chemical fertilizers kill beneficial microbes in the soil because they are salt based nutrients.
+Organic fertilizers are naturally slow-release, which means they feed the tree very slowly and organic fertilizers also stimulate beneficial microbial activity in the soils.
+Typically Chemical fertilizers are comprised of fast-release nutrients which means the fertilizer is readily available for uptake and use by the tree.
+Chemical fertilizers kill beneficial microbes in the soil because they are salt-based nutrients.

 To schedule organic lawn care services please call our office at (303) 499-2000 Boulder or (970) 225-9425 Fort Collins.